×

 • Afrikaans is spoken as a national language in: South Africa.

 You will also get to know the continents where Turkish and Afrikaans speaking countries lie.
-Based on the number of people that speak these languages, the position of Turkish language is 19 and position of Afrikaans language is not available.
+Based on the number of people that speak these languages, the position of Turkish language is 19 and position of Afrikaans language is 23.
 Find all the information about these languages on Turkish and Afrikaans.

 Turkish and Afrikaans Language History